rouenlee29/test-release-please/README.md

 * Updating only module 1 will cause only module 1's version to increment.
 See [github actions](https://github.com/rouenlee29/test-release-please/actions/runs/8939870967/job/24556753668).
 * Same goes with module 2.
 See [github actions](https://github.com/rouenlee29/test-release-please/actions/runs/8939844232/job/24556671821).
 * If neither modules are updated, there is no version increment in either.
 [See github actions](https://github.com/rouenlee29/test-release-please/actions/runs/8939857513/job/24556709927).

+One minor downside: if BOTH modules 1 and 2 are updated in a recent release, only the latest release of module 2 will have a "Latest" tag.